NBDsoftware/biobb_workflows/Single_protein/MD_gromacs/README.md

         - 1 : H on NE2 only (HIE)
         - 2 : H on ND1 and NE2 (HIP)
         - 3 : Coupled to Heme (HIS1)

+    NOTE: default behavior is to add charged termini - if one wants ACE and NME it should be provided already with the correct atom names - look at the force field being used: /eb/x86_64/software/GROMACS/2023.3-foss-2022a-CUDA-11.7.0-PLUMED-2.9.0/share/gromacs/top/amber99sb-ildn.ff/aminoacids.rtp

     NOTE: this will be automatized within the workflow in the future, right now pdb4amber can be used externally to obtain a guess